Business

 10 leading software pricing models

-Let’s check each SaaS pricing model separately.
+We will examine each SaaS pricing model individually.

 1. Per-user SaaS pricing model